Role Product Designer · Sole on 2023 revamp

 Borrow patterns users already knew

 Comfort comes from familiarity.
-I borrowed interface patterns from the two sites users already lived in: LinkedIn for the job browsing and profile flows, Facebook for the community feed.
+I borrowed interface patterns from the two sites users habitually relied on: LinkedIn for the job browsing and profile flows, Facebook for the community feed.
 Less orientation time meant more time spent on the content itself.

 03